linobollansee/css-property-adjuster/README.md

   refined and professional style.
 Additionally, it incorporated minor details aligned with the subject's theme to enhance overall clarity.

-  - As the author's proficiency in JavaScript programming improved, he exceeded ChatGPT's accuracy in updating or implementing new Javascript functions.
-  ChatGPT's capability is constrained by a tokenization threshold, hindering its effectiveness in handling lengthy scripts.
-When confronted with scripts surpassing its limits, the model consistently generates incomplete and inaccurate outputs.
+  - As the author's JavaScript programming skills advanced, they surpassed ChatGPT's accuracy in updating or introducing new JavaScript features.
+The author showcased their capability by independently creating features such as the copy to clipboard function, alphabetical sorting checkbox, and randomization button through diligent research and practice.
+ChatGPT's performance is limited by a tokenization threshold, which hampers its ability to effectively process extensive scripts.
+When faced with scripts exceeding its limits, the model consistently produces incomplete and erroneous results.

 - [Balsamiq](https://balsamiq.com/)